britram/taps-transports/draft-ietf-taps-transports.md

   - Addressing
     - unicast (TCP, MPTCP, SCTP, UDP, UDP-Lite, DCCP, ICMP, RTP, TLS, HTTP)
     - multicast (UDP, UDP-Lite, DCCP, ICMP, RTP, FLUTE/ALC, NORM)
-    - IPv4 broadcast (UDP, UDP-Lite, ICMP, RTP)
+    - IPv4 broadcast (UDP, UDP-Lite, ICMP)
     - anycast (UDP, UDP-Lite).
 Connection-oriented protocols such as TCP, and DCCP can be used with anycast, with the risk that routing changes may cause connection failure.
   - Multihoming support
     - multihoming for resilience (MPTCP, SCTP)